CVUA-RRW/FooDMe/docs/userguide/configuration.md

 | nameB | B_R1.fastq.gz | B_R2.fastq.gz |

-Simply modify the template with your own files or use the provided script to automatically generate a sample sheet form FASTQ files in a folder:
+Simply modify the template with your own files or use the provided script to automatically generate a sample sheet from FASTQ files in a folder:

 ```bash
 bash ~/FooDMe/ressources/create_sampleSheet.sh --mode illumina --fastxDir ~/raw_data